Blackberry Wine: Reception

 F&SF reviewer Charles de Lint praised Blackberry Wine, declaring "there's no easy way to do justice to the curious mix of simplicity and complexity that is a Harris novel."

-Angela Lambert reviewed in favourably in the Literary Review, and Kirkus Reviews described it as: "a charming fairy tale for grown-ups," although Publishers Weekly criticized its "unbelievable twists."
+Angela Lambert reviewed it favourably in the Literary Review, and Kirkus Reviews described it as: "a charming fairy tale for grown-ups," although Publishers Weekly criticized its "unbelievable twists."

 In 2000, the book won Best Novel in both foreign and international categories at the Gourmand Awards in Périgueux, France.

 In 2002, it won a Whitaker Gold Award.

 Release details

 There have been 32 editions of this book and an audiobook.